eclipse-cyclonedds/cyclonedds/README.md

     sleep(rng.exponential())
 ```

-Today DDS is also popular in robotics and autonomous vehicles because those really depend on high-throuhgput, low-latency control systems without introducing a single point of failure by having a message broker in the middle.
+Today DDS is also popular in robotics and autonomous vehicles because those really depend on high-throughput, low-latency control systems without introducing a single point of failure by having a message broker in the middle.
 Indeed, it is by far the most used and the default middleware choice in ROS 2.
 It is used to transfer commands, sensor data and even video and point clouds between components.